vimus/libmpd-haskell/README.md

 ### General guidelines
 * When writing or modifying code, please try to conform to the surrounding style

+* All bugs that exist in `master` should be fixed there first, and then forward-ported to other branches.

 * If you introduce new functionality, please include a test case or at least document the expected behavior.